dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 :::warning
 Yield farming can give better rewards than Syrup Pools, but it comes with a risk of **Impermanent Loss**.
 It’s not as scary as it sounds, but it is worth learning about the concept before you get started.

-Check out this great [article about Impermanent Loss ](https://academy.binance.com/en/articles/impermanent-loss-explained)from PlatON Academy to learn more.
 :::

 ## Getting prepared